jojoglory123/zhengxw.github.io/README.md

 ## Publications
 1. **Zhengxin Wang**, Daniel B. Rowe, Xinyi Li, and D. Andrew Brown.
 A fully Bayesian approach for comprehensive mapping of magnitude and phase brain activation in complex-valued fMRI data.
-Submitted to _Biometrics_, arXiv:2401.06348.
+Submitted to _Magnetic Resonance Imaging_, arXiv:2401.06348.
 2. **Zhengxin Wang**, Daniel B. Rowe, Xinyi Li, and D. Andrew Brown.
 Efficient fully Bayesian approach to brain activity mapping with complex-valued fMRI data.
 Submitted to _Journal of Applied Statistics_, arXiv:2310.18536.
 3. Zhenyu Gao, Yixing Li, and **Zhengxin Wang**.
 Restoring the real world records in men’s swimming without high-tech swimsuits. _Journal of Quantitative Analysis in Sports_, 16(4):291–300, 2020.
 4. **Zhengxin Wang** and R. Kenneth Marcus.
 Roles of interstitial fraction and load conditions on the dynamic binding capacity of proteins on capillary-channeled polymer fiber columns. _Biotechnology Progress_, 31(1):97-109, 2015.